Koha-Community/Koha/misc/release_notes/README.txt

  $ git tag -a -m "version 3.00.00 beta" v3.00.00-beta
  $ git push --tags

+From the gitweb repo, issue:

+ $ git fetch --tags

  * update the website, trigger the change
  * email the list